History of Stark Hollow Farm

 In that rugged landscape and rather extreme climate, we expanded our flock to 22 breeding ewes and began breeding, through artificial insemination, our first pure bred Tamworth sows.
-We have many great stories of our time there and are ever grateful of the opportunity provided us by the generous and loving women of HOWL.
-In late 2014, we purchase an old farmstead with 78 acres in Danville Vermont where we built a large timber frame barn (still under construction) and now maintain a flock of approximately 55 Icelandic Sheep, along with a small herd of Tamworth pigs and our flock of heritage breed laying hens.
+In late 2014, we purchase an old farmstead with 78 acres in Danville Vermont where we built a large timber frame barn and continued to expanded the flock, along with a small herd of Tamworth pigs and our flock of heritage breed laying hens.
 Having a craving for beef and fresh milk, and desire to continue to promote the heritage breeds, we added our first American Milking Devon cow who gave birth to her first calf in 2015.
+In 2017, we purchased two AMD heifers and an AMD bull.

 Our mission remains to manage a small diversified farm in sync with nature, producing healthy, sustainable farm products from animals whose quality of life is our passion.
-Stark Hollow Farm raises registered pure bred Icelandic sheep, registered pure bred Tamworth pigs, purebred Tamworth feeder piglets, and layer chicks and hens from our beautiful farm in Danville, Vermont.
-We offer Icelandic sheep for sale to small and large breeders.
+Stark Hollow Farm offers registered Icelandic sheep for sale to small and large breeders.
 We offer healthy, delicious meat products, eggs, gorgeous Icelandic pelts and fiber products, and functional livestock shelters and equipment.
 We place an emphasis on the conservation aspects of raising heritage and primitive breed animals and focus on animal welfare rather than high production.

 We practice agroecology, which is a traditional way of using farming methods that are less resource oriented, and which work in harmony with society.
 Our animals have been selected as suitable for the climate and geography of Vermont, and we pay special attention to soil, plant and nutritional needs of these beautiful animals.
 We maintain land use optimization and sustainability through rotational grazing, promoting symbiotic livestock relationships, and employing methods of sustainable building and resource development to support our mission.

-Sheppardess Vanessa came to the United States from Italy in 1989 to study.
-She obtained a civil engineering degree from Loyola Marymount in 1995 and a masters degree in civil and environmental engineering from MIT in 1997.
-While growing up in Italy, she spent weekends and summers attending to the farm animals on her uncle's farm in the Italian countryside.
+Vincent came to the United States from Italy as a college student.
+He obtained a civil engineering degree from Loyola Marymount and a masters degree in civil and environmental engineering from MIT.
+While growing up in Italy, he spent weekends and summers attending to the farm animals on his uncle's farm in the Italian countryside.
 In attendance were horses, cows, pigs, goats, and food crops of rice, corn & soybeans.

-Today she still works as an engineer, applying her skills to her farm to produce utilitarian, yet artistic & sustainable items for use on Stark Hollow Farm.
-Her philosophy of holistically managing a small pastoral farm infuses her work every day at Stark Hollow Farm.
-To see more information about her handcrafted modular livestock shelters, rabbit hutches, chick brooders, pasture gates, fencing panels, creep feeders, and more visit Products & Services.
+Today he still works as an engineer, applying his skills to his farm to produce utilitarian, yet artistic & sustainable items for use on Stark Hollow Farm.
+His philosophy of holistically managing a small pastoral farm infuses his work every day at Stark Hollow Farm.

 Laura was born and raised in Vermont.
 She obtained a bachelors degree in communication from the University of Southern Maine and has lived and traveled extensively in the United States as a business manager and entrepreneur.